Sylva Koscina: Career

 In the first half of the 1960s, she married her lover, Raimondo Castelli, a small producer connected with Minerva Films.
 She managed to keep well afloat with roles in Damiano Damiani's Il sicario (The Hired Killer, 1961).
 In La lepre e la tartaruga (The Tortoise and the Hare), an episode in Three Fables of Love (1963), the director Blasetti constructed a duel between Koscina and Monica Vitti.
 In 1965, Koscina appeared in Juliet of the Spirits.
 She was also a television personality and often made special guest appearances on variety shows.
 She also co-starred in Jesús Franco's Marquis de Sade: Justine (1969), as well as Mario Bava's 1972 film Lisa and the Devil.

 From the early 1960s, she invested most of her considerable earnings in a luxurious villa, in the well-to-do district of Marino, Rome, complete with 16th-century furniture and artistic paintings.
 That lasted until her spending overcame her dwindling income, and she had to face a tax evasion inquest, when she was forced to sell her house in 1976.
 Living with Raimondo Castelli since 1960, they did not marry due to then Italian law and because his wife Marinella refused to give him an annulment.
 Castelli and Koscina married in Mexico in 1967, but that marriage was not recognized in Italy.

 Angelo Frontoni (1929–2002) photographed Koscina for the American edition of Playboy in May 1967.

 After turning 30, she partnered with actors such as Kirk Douglas in A Lovely Way to Die (1968) and Paul Newman in The Secret War of Harry Frigg (1967), but without any luck.
 Her career was given a boost in the second half of the 1960s when she was photographed bare-breasted in the Italian edition of Playboy magazine.
 Mauro Bolognini's L'assoluto naturale (1969) was released, complete with a "chaste" full nude shot.

 She also starred in the 1967 comedy caper Three Bites of the Apple with David McCallum, and Deadlier Than the Male (1967), in which Elke Sommer and she portrayed sophisticated professional killers dueling with Bulldog Drummond.
 She also played female partisan soldier Danica in the Yugoslavian movie Battle of Neretva, in 1969.
 She played a German doctor, Bianca, in Hornets' Nest with Rock Hudson.

 In the late 1960s and early 1970s, Koscina was a frequent visitor to Rome's Piper Club.
 The Piper Club opened in 1965 during the "dolce vita" era and was a destination of choice for the international jet set interested in what was new in art, culture and music.
 It is there that she met and befriended the elderly Archbishop Pietro Sfair.

 Personal life and habits

-Coscina was known for her habit of referring to herself in the third person.
+Koscina was known for her habit of referring to herself in the third person.